rigetti/grove/docs/vqe/vqe_example.rst

 A great thing about VQE is that it is somewhat insensitive to noise.
 We can test this out by running the previous algorithm on a noisy qvm.

-Remember that pauli channels are defined as a list of three probabilities that correspond to the probability of a random X, Y, or Z gate respectively.
+Remember that Pauli channels are defined as a list of three probabilities that correspond to the probability of a random X, Y, or Z gate respectively.
 First we'll study the impact of a channel that has the same probability of each random Pauli.